-In Colorado, if the driver of a vehicle (car, truck, motorcycle) causes a crash as a result of his/her failure to use reasonable care (that degree of care which a reasonably careful person would use under the same or similar circumstances, CJI 9:6), that person is considered negligent, and is responsible for the damages resulting from the crash.
-A driver's failure to use reasonable care is the most frequent basis for vehicle accident claims.
+Call it a crash or an accident.
+Call them damages or injuries.
+If you have been hurt and were a pedestrian, riding a bike or a motorcycle, or an occupant of a car, truck, or other type of vehicle, call Christopher "Buck" Dominick.
+In Colorado, if the driver of a vehicle (car, truck, motorcycle) fails to use reasonable care (that degree of care which a reasonably careful person would use under the same or similar circumstances, CJI 9:6), and causes a crash, that person is considered negligent, and is responsible for all damages resulting from the crash.
+A driver's failure to use reasonable care is the most frequent basis for vehicle-related claims.

-If someone is damaged as a result of the other driver's failure to use reasonable care, then that person has a basis for asserting a claim.
+If someone (a pedestrian, a bicycle rider, a motorcycle rider, an occupant of a car, or truck) is damaged as a result of the other driver's failure to use reasonable care, then that person has a basis for asserting a claim.
 There are three different types of damages which someone can collect from the person who failed to use reasonable care (or more specifically from that person's automobile insurance company - see below):